-- Gains from the sale of your personal residence as reported on your Federal return. - Rents and Royalties (Schedule E). - Your share of estate or trust income (Schedule E). - Prizes and awards (contests, lotteries, and gambling winnings). - Income from sources outside the United States. - Director's fees - Fees received as an executor or administrator of an estate - Embezzled or other illegal income. - Refunds of federal income tax if deducted in a prior year and resulted in a tax benefit. - Payments received as a member of a military service are taxable except for combat pay and certain allowances - Property transferred in conjunction with performance of services. - Jury duty pay.
+- Gains from the sale of your personal residence as reported on your Federal return. - Rents and Royalties (Schedule E). - Your share of estate or trust income (Schedule E). - Prizes and awards (contests, lotteries, and gambling winnings). - Income from sources outside the United States. - Director's fees. - Fees received as an executor or administrator of an estate. - Embezzled or other illegal income. - Refunds of federal income tax if deducted in a prior year and resulted in a tax benefit. - Payments received as a member of a military service are taxable except for combat pay and certain allowances - Property transferred in conjunction with performance of services. - Jury duty pay. - Nonqualified Withdrawal from Alabama College Counts 529 Fund.